Algerian Ligue Professionnelle 1: Format

 The teams play a double round-robin.
-The Top 2 qualify to the CAF Champions League, the 3rd place qualifies to the CAF Confederation Cup, alongside the Algerian Cup winner.
+The Top two qualify to the CAF Champions League, while the third-place team qualifies to the CAF Confederation Cup, alongside the Algerian Cup winner.

 Clubs

 Champions

-Teams in bold compete in the Ligue Professionnelle 1 as of 2020–21 season.
+Teams in bold compete in the Ligue Professionnelle 1 as of 2025–26 season.

 In total, 15 clubs have won the Algerian championship, The record champions are JS Kabylie with 14 titles.

 League participation

-As of 2022, 60 clubs have participated.
+As of 2025-26, 65 clubs have participated.

-Note: The tallies below include up to the 2020–21 season.
+Note: The tallies below include up to the 2025–26 season.